-Sometimes hormone treatments (either injections or tablets) are given in combination with the radiation or after you’ve had radiation.
+Sometimes hormone treatments (either injections or pills) are given in combination with the radiation or after you’ve had radiation.
 These treatments can zap your sex drive – you just don’t feel horny anymore

 How long will I feel this way?

 The hormone treatments are usually given for a few months but sometimes they are given for several years depending on how aggressive your cancer is.
 If you’re getting hormone shots, your body will take a while to recover, and some men (usually older men) won’t return to normal.
 Speak to your doctor about how long the hormones will be prescribed, what the average recovery is and whether hormone replacement is appropriate for you.